UltraMessaging/mon_demo/README.md

 # Run the demo

-First, edit the files "demo.cfg" and "mon.cfg" and make appropriate changes for your network and environment.
+First, edit the files "demo.cfg", "mon.cfg", and "lbmrd.xml" and make appropriate changes for your network and environment (e.g. interface IPs and multicast groups).

 Next, make a copy of "lbm.sh" into the parent directory and edit it.
 Make appropriate changes for your UM license and installation location.